SecretFoundation/docs/docs/dev/quickstart.md

 cargo schema
 ```

 ### Deploy smart contract to our local testnet

 Before deploying or storing the contract on a testnet, you need to run the [Secret Contract optimizer](https://hub.docker.com/r/enigmampc/secret-contract-optimizer).
+The Secret Contract optimizer produces an optimized 'contract.wasm.gz' file that's ready to be stored on the Secret Network.

 #### Optimize compiled wasm